 We collect information about the patient's medical condition, history, medication, and family illnesses in order to provide quality care.
 We realize the sensitive nature of this information and are committed to maintaining its confidentiality.
-Consistent with HIPAA, we do not use, disclose or discuss patient-specific information, including patient financial information, with others unless it is necessary to serve the patient, to ethically conduct research to improve patient care or is required by law.
+Consistent with HIPAA, we do not use, disclose or discuss patient-specific information, including patient financial information, with others unless it is necessary to serve the patient or required by law.

 HCA Healthcare colleagues must never use or disclose confidential information that violates the privacy rights of our patients.
-In accordance with our information privacy and security policies and procedures, which reflect HIPAA requirements, no HCA Healthcare colleague, affiliated physician, or other healthcare partner has a right to any patient information other than that necessary to perform their job.
+In accordance with our information privacy and security policies and procedures, which reflect HIPAA requirements, no HCA Healthcare colleague, affiliated physician, or other healthcare partner has a right to any patient information other than that necessary to perform his or her job.

 Subject only to emergency exceptions, patients can expect their privacy will be protected and patient-specific information will be released only to persons authorized by law or by the patient's written authorization.
-We will not implement practices that interfere with, prevent, or discourage patient access to their electronic health information, except to prevent harm, protect privacy, protect security, or when infeasible, in compliance with federal Information Blocking regulations (see policy IP.GEN.006 for more information).